nnaumenko/metaf/readme.md

 * Groups indicating that runway or airport is closed due to snow accumulation
 * Groups indicating that deposits on runway were cleared or ceased to exist
 * Rainfall groups used in Australia
-* Various precipitation, snowfall, and ice buildup groups reported in remarks section in North America
+* Various precipitation, snowfall, and ice buildup groups reported in remarks section in North and South America
 * Temperature and state of sea surface or wave height
 * Colour codes used by NATO militaries to quickly assess visibility and cloud conditions
 * Trend groups NOSIG, BECMG, TEMPO, INTER, FMxxxxxx and various time span groups